 The left image was photographed with f/32 while the right image was photographed with f/5.6.
 This produced a shallower depth of field and better background separation.
 The resulting image is by far more interesting.

 It might seem that flowers don’t move much.
-But even the slightest breeze can create a motion blur effect when photographing at such a close distance.
+But even the slightest breeze can create a motion blur effect when photographing close-up or at such a close distance.

 Even with the camera mounted on a tripod, it is really important to determine the right shutter speed to freeze the action.